-Home Page https://ishitani-lab.biken.osaka-u.ac.jp [Research Interests] - 1.
-A new concept of tissue homeostasis "Morphostasis" - 2.
-Aging programs and their regulation - 3.
-Robustness supporting signal transduction systems - 4.
-Molecular basis underlying "Diapause", the systems suspending vital activities In our body, cells recognize their position and role and behave accordingly via cell-cell communication.
+- 1. A new concept of tissue homeostasis "Morphostasis" - 2.
+Mechanism of Aging and Lifespan regulation - 3.
+Robustness supporting signal transduction systems

+In our body, cells recognize their position and role and behave accordingly via cell-cell communication.
 Such behavior supports tissue morphogenesis and homeostasis, while its dysregulation is involved in congenital malformation, cancer, and aging.
 We focus especially on the cell-cell communication and behavior supporting tissue homeostasis and explore unknown molecular systems controlling embryonic development, organogenesis, regeneration, aging, and disease, using in vivo imaging, animal model genetics, molecular and cell biology, and biochemistry techniques.
+We also aims to develop anti-cancer and anti-aging technologies based on our findings.